 With their happy nodding heads, Campanula, or bellflower plants, are cheery perennial flowers.
-The plant is native to many of the U.S. regions where cool nights and moderate temperatures prevail, creating ideal conditions for growing bellflowers.
+The plant is native to many regions where cool nights and moderate temperatures prevail, creating ideal conditions for growing bellflowers.

 Bellflowers will bloom heaviest in June and July but can delight you with flowers all the way into October in some areas.
 Master how to grow campanula bellflowers for long-lasting alpine native flowers that will enliven the landscape in borders and rock gardens.